 Effective and creative marketing is a powerful tool that students learn can be used or misused.
-Dominican University New York's approach promotes "Doing Marketing Right" - meaning successful marketing techniques employed in a way that is positive for both businesses and the communities they serve and in which they oper-
+Dominican University New York's approach promotes "Doing Marketing Right" - meaning successful marketing techniques employed in a way that is positive for both businesses and the communities they serve and in which they operate.

 Marketing students have two tracks they can follow.
 The first is our general Marketing track.
-The second is a concentration in Digital
+The second is a concentration in Digital Marketing.

-Programs in the Business Administration Division are accredited by the International Accreditation Council for Business Education (I.A.C.B.E.).
+The Marketing program is accredited by the International Accreditation Council for Business Education (I.A.C.B.E.).
+IACBE, 11960 Quivira Road, Suite 300, Overland Park, KS 66213. www.iacbe.org